Page updated: Monday, June 29 at 2:00 p.m.

 COVID-19 is most commonly transmitted when people have been in close contact with someone who is infected with COVID-19.
 This means spending at least 15 minutes within 6 feet of that person.
 Because of this, we concentrate our case investigation activities on those people that had close contact with a confirmed case for a prolonged period of time.
 We work diligently to contact the individuals and the organizations that meet the close contact definition and advise them on how best to protect themselves and the community.

 We get this question a lot.
 The main reasons are:

 If you are not experiencing symptoms and have not been exposed to a confirmed case:

-Additional information for your household members, intimate partners, and caregivers at http://www.cdc.gov/coronavirus/2019-ncov/hcp/guidance-prevent-spread.html.
+Additional information on preventing the spread of COVID-19 for your household members, intimate partners, and caregivers is available from the CDC.